japila-books/apache-spark-internals/docs/scheduler/TaskSchedulerImpl.md

 `resourceOfferSingleTaskSet` adds the task to the input `tasks` collection.

-`resourceOfferSingleTaskSet` records the task id and `TaskSetManager` in the following registries:
+`resourceOfferSingleTaskSet` records the task id and `TaskSetManager` in _some_ registries.

-* <<taskIdToTaskSetManager, taskIdToTaskSetManager>>
-* <<taskIdToExecutorId, taskIdToExecutorId>>
-* <<executorIdToRunningTaskIds, executorIdToRunningTaskIds>>

 `resourceOfferSingleTaskSet` decreases configuration-properties.md#spark.task.cpus[spark.task.cpus] from the input `availableCpus` (for the `WorkerOffer`).

+`resourceOfferSingleTaskSet` returns whether a task was launched or not.

+!!! note
-NOTE: `resourceOfferSingleTaskSet` makes sure that the number of available CPU cores (in the input `availableCpus` per `WorkerOffer`) is at least `0`.
+    `resourceOfferSingleTaskSet` asserts that the number of available CPU cores (in the input `availableCpus` per `WorkerOffer`) is at least `0`.

+---

-If there is a `TaskNotSerializableException`, you should see the following ERROR in the logs:
+If there is a `TaskNotSerializableException`, `resourceOfferSingleTaskSet` prints out the following ERROR in the logs:

 ```text
 Resource offer failed, task set [name] was not serializable
 ```

-`resourceOfferSingleTaskSet` returns whether a task was launched or not.
+---

 `resourceOfferSingleTaskSet` is used when: